 Common stocks for the vegetable ancestor of early varieties of deliplants included apple, pear, fig, avocado, durian, breadfruit, cocoa and mulberry trees, coconut or date palm trees, various representatives of the genus Rubus (raspberries and blackberries), akebia and grape vines and aubergine, tomato, or pineapple plants, as well as squash, gourd and melon varieties.
 Since then they have diversified a great deal.
 The first wave of animal-like flavours and textures included thousands of types and subtypes.
 Some of the most notable were various fish (halibut, tuna, salmon, oolichan, swordfish), a variety of birds (emu, ostrich, lark, bustard, egret and gull in addition to the more traditional ducks, geese, turkeys, quail, pheasant and chickens), a few of the tastier reptiles and amphibians (mostly varieties of turtle or iguana, plus some frogs) and a huge range of mammals (agouti, walrus, beaver, human, eland, bear, elephant and whale in addition to the more traditional venison, goat, beef, dog, pork, horse and the like), as well as some of the invertebrates that had been traditional human foods (shrimp, crabs, lobster and other decapods, squid and octopus, clams and oysters of various kinds).
 Some organ meats were also replicated (marrow, liver, sweetbreads, etc.).
 So were numerous animal products, (mostly dairy products such as yoghurts, cheeses, milk, butter; all popular with humans who had the ability to digest them), sausages, eggs of all kinds from bird to crocodile, blood, fish roe and derived fermented items such as shrimp paste or fish sauce.

-Typical Old-fashioned Deliplants Beetlenut: Actually a legume; the chitinous fruit have the texture and appearance of the abdomen of a large beetle; very popular in most Tavi of almost any sort, but less so in many human nearbaseline cultures.
+Typical Old-fashioned Deliplants Beetlenut: Actually a legume; the chitinous fruit have the texture and appearance of the abdomen of a large beetle; very popular with provolves and splices such as the Tavi whose ancestors consumed insects, but less so in many human nearbaseline cultures.